mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 #### Update individual or specific packages

-To limit the upgrade process to a few or specific packages, you can use the packages that you want to update, specify as such:
+To limit the upgrade process to a few packages you can specify the packages to update like shown below:

 ```bash
 php composer.phar update mapbender/mapbender mapbender/data-source